yewon5858/testing-ai-more/README.md

 ## Installing Dependencies & Build

 # MCDC-Backend

-The MCDC-Backend provides a quick way for machine to machine client-server based interaction pattern.
-In the following the dependencies, how to use the backend as well as the installation is explain.
+The MCDC-Backend provides a streamlined solution for machine-to-machine client-server interactions.
+Below, you'll find details on dependencies, how to utilize the backend, and installation instructions.

 ## Dependencies

 - Flask==3.0.2
 - Flask-RESTful==0.3.10
 - flask_cors==4.0.0
 - gunicorn==21.2.0
-  - Additional dependencies of the **py-mcdc** framework.
+- Additional dependencies required by the **py-mcdc** framework.

 ## Installing Dependencies & Build

-The MCDC-Backend requieres some base setup.
-We recommand to use a Debian-based systems (e.g. Ubuntu, Mint): First of all you have to follow the steps describte in the **"Installing Dependencies & Build"** section of the **py-mcdc**.
-Usually in this process also the depencies for flask are installed.
-However, make sure that Flask==3.0.2, flask-RESTful==0.3.10, flask_cors==4.0.0 and gunicorn==21.2.0 are installed via the python package manager.
+The MCDC-Backend requires initial setup.
+We recommend using Debian-based systems (e.g., Ubuntu, Mint).
+Firstly, follow the steps outlined in the **"Installing Dependencies & Build"** section of the **py-mcdc** repository.
+Typically, this process includes installing Flask dependencies.
+However, ensure that Flask==3.0.2, flask-RESTful==0.3.10, flask_cors==4.0.0, and gunicorn==21.2.0 are installed via the Python package manager.

-After your installation you can navigate to the mcdc_test directory and execute `python3 app.py`.
-Please, consider that depending on your python installation it can be either `python3` or just `python`.
+Once installed, navigate to the `mcdc_test` directory and execute `python3 app.py`.
+Please note that depending on your Python installation, it may be either `python3` or `python`.

-An easier way to get the MCDC-Backend running is by embracing the facilities of docker.
-Herefor you have to install on your local machine docker desktop and or the docker enginge [Docker install guide for Ubunut](https://docs.docker.com/engine/install/ubuntu/) or [Docker install guide for Windows](https://docs.docker.com/desktop/install/windows-install/)
+Alternatively, you can use Docker for a simplified setup.
+Install Docker Desktop or the Docker Engine on your local machine ([Docker install guide for Ubuntu](https://docs.docker.com/engine/install/ubuntu/) or [Docker install guide for Windows](https://docs.docker.com/desktop/install/windows-install/)).

 ### Docker
-Go to the base directory where the `Dockerfile` is located and run: `docker build -t mcdc_test_backend .` to build locally the docker image.
-Afterwards you can execute `docker run -p 5000:5000 mcdc_test_backend` to start the container.
-From now on the endpoints should be reachable via `"insert your address":5000/"insert endpoint"`.
-Working with docker can help you reduce the workaround to get the basic setup for the mcdc_test framework.
+Navigate to the base directory containing the `Dockerfile` and run: `docker build -t mcdc_test_backend .` to locally build the Docker image.
+Then, execute `docker run -p 5000:5000 mcdc_test_backend` to start the container.
+The endpoints should now be accessible via `"your_address":5000/"your_endpoint"`.
+Using Docker can simplify the setup process for the mcdc_test framework.

-## How to use the MCDC_Backend
+## How to Use the MCDC_Backend

-The MCDC-Backend provides multiple endpoint to reach.
-The two main ones are:
+The MCDC-Backend offers multiple endpoints for interaction, with two main ones:

 - /AnlayseExp - HTTP-Request-Method(s):
-    - GET: Returns a describtion of the POST-Request for expression analyse
+  - GET: Provides a description of the POST-Request for expression analysis.
-    - POST: Returns all MCDC states for one expression
+  - POST: Returns all MCDC states for a given expression.

 - /AnlayseMultiExp
-    - GET: Returns a describtion of the POST-Request for expression analyse of multiple expressions
+  - GET: Describes the POST-Request for analyzing multiple expressions.
-    - POST: Returns all MCDC states for any amount of expressions (that the server can handle)
+  - POST: Returns MCDC states for any number of expressions that the server can handle.

-The following endpoints are for basic interaction for startes.
+Additionally, the following endpoints offer basic functionality:
 - /Documentation - HTTP-Request-Method(s):
-    - GET: Returns a short describtion of the API ENDPOINTS
+  - GET: Provides a brief overview of the API ENDPOINTS.
 - /ExampleRequest  - HTTP-Request-Method(s):
-    - GET: Based on a predifned expression a MCDC-States for testing are returned
+  - GET: Returns predefined MCDC-States for testing, based on a specified expression.
-  - delete/logs - HTTP-Request-Method(s):
+- /delete/logs - HTTP-Request-Method(s):
-    - GET: Gets the current log file
+  - GET: Retrieves the current log file.
-    - DELETE: Delets and rests the current log file
+  - DELETE: Deletes and resets the current log file.

-The endpoints are reachable from "INSERT HERE YOUR SERVER IP":5000.
-Examples of requests can be found in the postman_api_examples directory.
+Access these endpoints at "YOUR_SERVER_IP:5000".
+Sample requests can be found in the `postman_api_examples` directory.

 # py-mcdc
 This project aims at generating test cases satisfying modified condition decision coverage (MC/DC) criterion based on reduced ordered decision diagrams (roBDDs).